 Under related environmental protection measures, section 303(d) of the 1972 Clean Water Act mandates that all states develop lists of impaired waters within their jurisdiction.
 Impaired waters have been identified as polluted and are not currently or are not expected to meet applicable water quality standards.
-The EPD has a complete "303(d) list" for the State of Georgia and Chatham County.
+The GA EPD has a complete "303(d) list" for Chatham County and Savannah.
+Currently, there are a number of impaired waterways within Chatham County that are currently being monitored and investigated for measures to improve water quality https://epd.georgia.gov/ watershed-protectionbranch/watershed-planningand-monitoring-program/ water-quality-georgia